How To Sell Yourself on a CV

 We would also advise that you steer clear of company specific jargon; using terminology that anyone can understand is advisable.

-Tailor your CV to the specific employer
+Tailor your CV to the specific recruiter

+If you really want to make a good impression, tailoring your CV to each position and employer is vital.
 Whilst it is more work to amend and update your CV for every role you apply for, your chances of being invited to the next stage of the process are much higher.

 When tailoring your CV, you are essentially pointing out to the employer exactly why you fit their role perfectly.
 Recruiters won’t have the time to read between the lines and figure out why you are the ideal candidate, so spelling it out to them is advised.